vigetlabs/microcosm/docs/guides/03-actions.md

 3. Dispatch `doSomething` to stores
 4. Save new state, emit change

-Not all action creators are synchronous.
+Not all actions are synchronous.
 To account for this, Microcosm has the ability to process Promises.

 The following example assumes a given library `ajax` which returns a Promise to represent an XHR request.